 8. Textile museum: Another small establishment where you can observe the traditional art of weaving.
 There is a souvenir shop if you’d like to bring home a woven scarf or Bhutanese clothing.

 9. Centenary farmer’s market: A lively market that sells fresh produce as well as dried goods, grains, plants, incense, herbs and spices.
 This is the largest domestic market in Bhutan – I don’t think I’ve ever seen so much chilli in my life!
+It’s one of the best places to see in Bhutan, especially for avid photographers.

 10. National Memorial Chorten: The small chorten (temple) was built in memory of Bhutan’s third king.
 Step inside and check out the intricate sculptures and paintings depicting various deities.